meehog527/Bloxy/README.md

 🖥️ Typical Workflow

-• Daemon runs headless as a systemd service.
+- Daemon runs headless as a systemd service.
-• You SSH into the Pi and run ui/console_ui.py.
+- You SSH into the Pi and run ui/console_ui.py.
-• The UI shows live HID state (e.g., pressing A updates the keyboard report value).
+- The UI shows live HID state (e.g., pressing A updates the keyboard report value).
-• You can drill into services/characteristics, toggle notifications, or stop/start the peripheral.
+- You can drill into services/characteristics, toggle notifications, or stop/start the peripheral.

 ---

-That’s the raw Markdown text — ready to paste into GitHub as README.md.
-Would you like me to also append a “Updating the Project” section that documents the update script (full vs partial update) so it’s all in one place?